TreeBASE/treebase/DEPLOYING.md

 - The web application uses certain JSP constructs that Tomcat v.7 has become more strict than previous versions.
 This strictness is turned off using the `-Dorg.apache.el.parser.SKIP_IDENTIFIER_CHECK=true`.
+- The web application needs more memory than is assigned by default.
+In the argument list below the memory usage has been incremented fourfold from `-Xmx128m` to `-Xmx512m`.

 In the invocation below, all other arguments are default: